How to Write the Perfect Creative Brief (in 30 minutes or less)

 Concept (at 20 minutes)

 What video marketing ideas do you already have in your head?
 Make sure you are clear and concise with what you want the video to convey.
 Who do you want to see in this video?
 Where does your product fit in?
 What are the actors’ objectives?
 Where will the ad take place?
-Answering these questions will help the client and maker remain on the same page about the overall vision.
+Answering these questions will help the customer and maker remain on the same page about the overall vision.

 Along with your concept, include examples of past creative (either first- or third-party) that can give the maker a better visualization of what you want the ad to look like.